Disclaimer: I don't own anything but those poor words

 He finally notices that I'm not moving anymore and turns around.
 "The only thing I've been trying to make you remember since we met."

-"And you figured that I'd learn what Christmas means in the Sidle household?"
+"And you figured that I'd learn what Christmas means in the Sidle's household?"
 I smirk bitterly.

 "It's where you lost sight of the meaning of Christmas."

 "Gee I when I wonder why?
 Could it be that it was just one more excuse for my father to get drunk beyond reason and beat the crap out of us all… mind you in his great generosity he'd always make it special by adding his tools to his instruments of choice to get his fun," I ramble with despise.
-"My favorite has to be the when I was eleven and my dad decided to give me a late Christmas gift when he decided that it was time for me to become a woman… and now thanks to you I'm going to be able to relive that as an adult, thank you so much you daft prick!"
+"My favorite has to be the when I was eleven and my dad decided to have fun for an entire day and almost killed two of my brothers in the process… and now thanks to you I'm going to be able to relive that as an adult, thank you so much you daft prick!"

 Claus scrutinizes me then closes the distance between us and stop in my personal space.
 "You think I don't know any of that?" he asks calmly.